 Synbiosys: Better than glass

-We had the pleasure of working with Jose even before we started DSV, he joined us to help get things ready before the January launch.
-He was about to complete a PhD in raytrace modelling where he had built a large scale photoelectrochemical reactor water splitting (aka artificial leaf) in addition to using refraction to increase the yield of algae farms.
-Somehow in-between this he had also collected experience in several of Imperial’s spin-outs including Hydroventuri (micro-hydro energy), DeltaDot (label free imaging) and Duvas Technologies (air quality detection) where he led sales in Brazil.
+We had the pleasure of working with Jose even before we started DSV: he joined us to help get things ready before the January launch.
+He was about to complete a PhD in raytrace modelling where he had built a large scale photoelectrochemical reactor to split water (aka, an artificial leaf) in addition to using refraction to increase the yield of algae farms.
+Somehow, in the meantime, he had also collected experience in several of Imperial’s spin-outs including Hydroventuri (micro-hydro energy), DeltaDot (label free imaging) and Duvas Technologies (air quality detection) where he led sales in Brazil.

-Then, late one day he came across an Innovate UK / DSTL call for proposals to produce transparent armour that could be made to be lighter and stronger than glass.
+Then, late one day, we sent him an InnovateUK / DSTL call for proposals to produce transparent armour that could be lighter and stronger than glass.
 The spark was ignited.
-Together with 7 other members of the cohort they worked intensively to come up with solutions and ultimately settled on a synthetic biology based solution and submitted the grant a just few minutes ahead of the deadline.
+Together with 5 other members of the cohort, he worked intensively to come up with solutions and ultimately settled on a synthetic biology based approach, and submitted the grant a just few minutes ahead of the deadline.
 Two weeks later he received the email, he’d been awarded £76,000 of funding!

-The team are now entering the lab to turn theory into practice and we’ll update this post once the results are in.
+The team are now entering the lab to turn theory into practice and we’ll update this post once the results are in!